emqxarchive/emqx-docs-en/source/plugins.rst

     reloader.logfile = log/reloader.log

-Plugin development template
+Plugin Development Template
 ----------------------------

-`emqx_plugin_template`_ is an EMQ X plugin template that doesn't make any sense in functionality.
+`emqx_plugin_template`_ is an EMQ X plugin template and provides no functionality by itself.

-When developers need to customize plugins, they can view the plugin's code and structure to develop a standard EMQ X plugin faster.
-The plugin is actually a normal ``Erlang Application`` with the configuration file: ``etc/${PluginName}.config`.
+When developers need to customize a plugin, they can view this plugin's code and structure to deliver a standard EMQ X plugin faster.
+The plugin is actually a normal ``Erlang Application`` with the configuration file: ``etc/${PluginName}.config``.

-EMQ X R3.1 plugin development
+EMQ X R3.1 Plugin Development
 -----------------------------

-Create a plugin project
+Create a Plugin Project
 ::::::::::::::::::::::::

-Create a new plugin project with reference to the `emqx_plugin_template`_ .
+For creating a new plugin project please refer to the `emqx_plugin_template`_ .
 ..
 NOTE:: The tag ``-emqx_plugin(?MODULE).`` must be added to the ``<plugin name>_app.erl`` file to indicate that this is a plugin for EMQ X.

-Create an authentication/access control module
+Create an Authentication/Access Control Module
 :::::::::::::::::::::::::::::::::::::::::::::::

-Authentication demo module - emqx_auth_demo.erl
+A demo of authentication module - emqx_auth_demo.erl

 .. code:: erlang